jaredgorski/StructUI/README.md

 Simple, dynamic, filesystem-inspired site explorer.

 ## What is it?
-FinderUI is a React component which consumes a configuration object (JavaScript object: API defined under **Usage**) and generates a web application UI in the form of a file explorer.
+FinderUI is a React component which consumes a configuration object and generates a web application UI in the form of a file explorer.

 Conceptually, individual webpages on a website can be thought of as files, and groups of files can be organized into directories.
-This makes a file explorer interface, like Finder on MacOS or Explorer on Windows, a natural user-experience for website navigation.
-The primary benefit of a component like this for React is being able to configure an entire website structure from one file, loading pages/components as lambdas while handling server configuration separately for pages that should be navigable from the address bar.
+This meant that a file explorer interface, like Finder on MacOS or Explorer on Windows, can be a natural user-experience for website navigation.
+The primary benefit of a component like this for React is that it enables a developer to configure an entire website structure from one file, loading pages/components as lambdas while handling server configuration separately for any pages that need to be navigable from the address bar.
 In other words, entire pages can be loaded as higher-order React components underneath FinderUI with very little configuration, allowing for fast and light SPA-like navigation (no server middleware).
 If address-bar navigation (server middleware) is needed, FinderUI can be easily loaded and configured per-page.
 FinderUI also supports wrapping file/directory navigation links with framework router components (like `Link` from Next.js), which enables pre-fetching and other framework-specific features.

 **To see this component in action, check out https://jaredgorski.com**

 ## Usage
+FinderUI is meant to contain an entire user experience, so it will often be among the first components invoked in a React application.
+The below examples provide insight into how the code might actually look, though different applications may vary.
+Take note that, since the configuration object for FinderUI is a JavaScript object, it can be generated programmatically (as long as this is done synchronously) to improve code organization and maintainability.

-### Simple
+### Simple example
 #### finderui-config.js:
 ```js
 // These imported components render "displays", AKA "views" or webpages.
 A display is loaded by FinderUI